BernardoMeine/BernardoMeine/README.md

 - 👋 Hi, I’m @BernardoMeine
 - 👀 I’m interested in learning how to code, focusing primarily on back-end aplications
-- 🌱 I’m currently learning Javascript and recently started NodeJS
+- 🌱 I’m currently learning Node.js with typescript and docker
 - 💞️ I’m looking to start developing small projects to enhance my coding skills and programming logic
 - 📫 How to reach me bemeine15@hotmail.com